Police: Murder-suicide at Mission hospital was apparent crime of passion

-MISSION — Two men are dead from an apparent “murder-suicide” that occurred in a parking lot outside a hospital here, police said.
+MISSION — Two men died in an apparent “murder-suicide” Wednesday in a hospital parking lot here, police said.

 Mission police held a news conference Wednesday afternoon to share details about the shooting that involved a hospital employee, her boyfriend and ex-husband.